-Each house shall be impounded on specified nights under the direct supervision of the organizers or staff.
-Team members and team crew shall not occupy the site during impound hours.

-a.
-There is a 10-minute impound grace period on nights during which Subcontest 9-1 is active.
+Each house shall be impounded on specified nights as indicated in Appendix A under the direct supervision of the organizers or staff.
+Team members and team crew shall not occupy the competition site during impound hours.
+There is a 10-minute impound grace period.